Tuition rates and fees are approved by the Board of Regents and may be revised during the year.

-The U.S. Department of Education requires institutions to apply the Return of Title IV Funds policy for students withdrawing from a University who receive Title IV financial aid.
-Title IV funds include the following financial aid programs: Direct Stafford Loans, Unsubsidized Direct Stafford Loans, Direct Parent Loans for Undergraduate Students (PLUS), Federal Perkins Loans, Pell Grants, Federal Supplemental Educational Opportunity Grants, and other Title IV assistance.
+General Information: The U.S. Department of Education requires institutions to apply the Return to Title IV Funds policy for students withdrawing from a University who receive Title IV financial aid.
+Title IV funds include the following financial aid programs: Direct Loans, Unsubsidized Direct Loans, Direct PLUS Loans, Federal Pell Grants, Iraq and Afghanistan Service Grants, TEACH Grants, Federal Supplemental Educational Opportunity Grants, and other Title IV assistance.

 The University strongly encourages students and parents to consult with the Financial Aid Office and/or Finance Office to determine the financial impact of withdrawing before making a final decision.

 Unofficial withdrawals (all failing unearned grades): Title IV aid recipients who fail to withdraw but stop attending class are not considered unofficial withdrawals.
 Either the last day of academically related activity or mid-point of the term will be used to determine the amount of Title IV assistance that must be returned.
 If the student stopped attending prior to the 60% point of the term, the student will be billed for the outstanding charges as a result of the Return to Title IV funds.
 The last date of attendance for unofficial withdrawals is calculated within 30 days of determining the student was an unofficial withdrawal and the Return of Title IV funds is processed within 45 days.

 The president of the University, or a designee, may extend or waive the time periods above in the following circumstances:

 The student's disabling condition or severe illness;